“The Government believes that wellbeing belongs at the heart of policy making”

 “Most helpful workshop I have attended in a very long time” Wellbeing Programme Facilitator

-An opportunity for two days of learning with internationally respected & award winning mental wellbeing practitioner and suicidologist, Barry Taylor
+An opportunity for two days of learning with internationally respected mental wellbeing practitioner and suicidologist, Barry Taylor

 Barry has proven leadership over 30 years at local, national and international levels in using community initiatives and strength-based approaches to improve individual and community wellbeing and the prevention of suicide.
 He has extensive experience in the development, implementation and evaluation of local and national programmes and is recognised for his work in creating collaborative partnerships to promote wellbeing.